If you follow my blog then you already know what copywriting is and why it’s so important to sell any product or service.

 See how it addresses the reader in a conversational way.
 This is very important when writing sales copy.

-The customer has to feel that we are speaking directly to him and that we want to help him to make his life easier (or be more handsome, successful, healthy, happy).
+The customer has to feel we’re speaking directly to them and that we want to help him to make his life easier (or be more handsome, successful, healthy, happy).

 Let’s see the following example also from Dropbox:

-Notice how they talk about another great pain point that surely we have all suffered in the past, especially if you work in a team.
+Notice how they talk about another great pain point that surely we’ve all suffered in the past, especially if you work in a team.